NanoCalc/RICalc/README.md

 The complex index of refraction (or optical constants, ñ) is an important property of materials that determines their interaction with light. ñ is formed by a real (η) and an imaginary (κ) parts that are both functions of the wavelength (λ) so that ñ = η + iκ.
 Firstly, the κ can be calculated from the absorption coefficient, α, in the base-e (Napierian).
 Posteriorly, the K-K relation enables then an affordable way to find η from κ.
 Therefore, η and κ can be obtained from the material's absorption coefficient.

 **Observaton:** In most works, the absorption coefficient spectrum presented by the researchers is decadic (units cm⁻¹).
 The relationship between the base-e (Napierian) absorption coefficient, α, and the base-10 (decadic) absorption coefficient, a, is given by: α = a ln(10).
-Due to the fact that the absorption coefficient in the base-e is more common in the literature, it will be used as an input parameter in our program.
+The absorption coefficient in the base-e will be used as an input parameter in our software because it is more frequently used in the literature.

 The software binaries can be downloaded for [*Unix*](link), [*Windows*](link) and [*macOS*](link) operating systems.<br>